Frequently Asked Questions

 Is infant baptism practiced?

-examples given in the New Testament are always of those who have heard the gospel preached and have believed it.
+No. Only those who have reached the "age of accountability" are appropriate candidates for baptism.
+The examples given in the New Testament are always of those who have heard the gospel preached and have believed it.
 Faith must always precede baptism.
-It must then follow that only those old enough to understand and believe the gospel are considered fit subjects for baptism.
+It must then follow that only those who are old enough to understand and believe the gospel message are subjects for baptism.